-Something that also happens during the curing is that the excess water used in the mix bleeds out, and as the water rises it tends to form passage ways within the wet slab, that other molecules follow, and the pores grow larger.
-The molecules break through the still-weak CSH strands like a scythe, meaning that the end result of the curing is much more ineffective than if the water was immobilized.
+Something that also happens during the curing is that the excess water used in the mix bleeds out, and as the water rises it tends to form passageways within the wet slab, that other molecules follow, and the pores grow larger.
+The molecules break through the still-weak CSH strands like a scythe, meaning that the end result of the curing is much more ineffective than if the water was immobilised.

 It also means that the concrete is left very porous, although the porosities are microscopic.
 These pores allow moisture to enter and move around within the slab once it is fully cured, introducing soluble contaminants and aiding in the corrosion of the reinforcing steel.
 This then causes more cracks to occur from within, and the cycle continues.
 More about that here.

 The following pictures resemble how the different components in concrete look when concrete cures, before and after the bleed water has left the concrete very porous.

 So that’s why we need proactive protection, so as to ensure that contaminants cannot enter the pores, to prevent corrosion of the reinforcing steel.

 The AQURON reacts to form more CSH in the pores.
 Concrete, even aged concrete, usually still has uncured calcium (free lime) available, and this reacts with a catalyst in the AQURON treatment.
 This catalyst is charged with opposite polarity to the concrete, so it is drawn in like a magnetic force, and is not dependent on gravity.
 The silica particles bind the relative humidity (moisture that is still within the slab after the bleed water has escaped) and turn it into a gel, called a hydrogel, which eventually becomes part of the concrete.